Stuart Truck Accident Lawyer

 • Improper lane changes

 Truck accidents can result in injuries ranging from mild to severe.
 They may take a few weeks to even years to heal.
-Unfortunately, for some, injuries may be life-long.
+Unfortunately, for some, injuries may be chronic.
 Injuries can result in chronic pain, disability, disfigurement, or scarring.
-The more severe the injury and the more treatment required to treat it, the more damages you’ll incur.
+The more severe the injury and the more treatment required to treat it, the more damages you will incur.

 The most common types of injuries caused by truck accidents include: